 A decision of WorkCover WA to direct the payment, modification, suspension or cessation of an amount payable to or in respect of a worker participating in a specialised retraining program is not liable to be challenged, appealed against, reviewed, quashed or called into question under this Act or by any court.

-[Section 158K inserted by No. 42 of 2004 s.
+[Section 158K inserted: No. 42 of 2004 s.
 119.]

 158L.
 Other effects of participating in program